MicrosoftDocs/msix-docs/msix-src/packaging-tool/create-app-package.md

 - **Do not sign package** Select this option if you will be signing your package at a later time.
 NOTE: You cannot install an MSIX package if it is not signed
 - When signing, we highly recommend adding a **timestamp** to your certificate so that the validity of your certificate can outlast its expiration date.
 The accepted format is an RFC 3161 [time stamp server URL](https://docs.microsoft.com/windows/win32/seccrypto/signtool).

+> [!NOTE]
+> Signing an MSIX package format application with a SHA1 certificate is not supported.

 Click **Next** to proceed.

 ## Package information